Are You New?

 A visitors card is enclosed in the Welcome Packet.
 We invite you to fill this out and place it in the contribution plate - because you are important to us!

 We regard the Bible as the inspired word of God!
 During our worship service, we will have a scripture reading.
 The scriptures represent the mind of the One who created the universe!
-We should give Him our respect!
-Second, the message from God's word is worthy of our attention.
+The message from God's Word is worthy of our attention.
 Listening to or following along in our own Bibles helps us focus our attention on the reading.

 The Lord’s Supper